Error estimates for completely discrete FEM in energy-type and weaker norms: Example I: The Crouzeix-Raviart discretization

-is satisfied (\ie, \eqref{eq2020:kap61_6176} holds with $Y:=V \cap H^2(\Tnoh)$), the first term in the estimate of Theorem~\ref{l:weakererror} can be estimated by $Ch^2 |u|_{2,\Tnoh}$, and the fourth term vanishes.
-The third term being a consistency error for the original problem, can be estimated similar to \eqref{eq2020:kap81_822} and the following considerations, but with $v_h$ substituted by $v_{g} - v_{gh}$, the approximation error of the adjoint problems \eqref{eq:adjoint}, \eqref{eq2020:kap61_617echt'''}.
+is satisfied with some constant $\tilde{C} > 0$ (\ie, \eqref{eq2020:kap61_6176} holds with $Y:=V \cap H^2(\Tnoh)$).
+Then the first term in the estimate of Theorem~\ref{l:weakererror} can be bounded from above by $Ch^2 |u|_{2,\Tnoh}$, and the fourth term vanishes.
+The third term, a consistency error for the original problem, can be estimated analogously to \eqref{eq2020:kap81_822} and the subsequent considerations, but with $v_h$ substituted by $v_{g} - v_{gh}$, \ie, the approximation error of the adjoint problems \eqref{eq:specialadjoint}, \eqref{eq:discrspecialadjoint}.

 Thus the final estimate reads (compare \eqref{eq:CRconsistency} in the proof of Theorem~\ref{th2020:kap81_shaperegular}):